BMC TrueSight Server Automation vs OpenText ZENworks Configuration Management comparison

 Find out what your peers are saying about BMC TrueSight Server Automation vs. OpenText ZENworks Configuration Management and other solutions.
 Updated: May 2024.

 BMC TrueSight Server Automation is ranked 12th in Configuration Management with 18 reviews while OpenText ZENworks Configuration Management is ranked 20th in Configuration Management.
 BMC TrueSight Server Automation is rated 8.2, while OpenText ZENworks Configuration Management is rated 8.0.
-The top reviewer of BMC TrueSight Server Automation writes "Easy to deploy, automatic patching, and scalable".
+The top reviewer of BMC TrueSight Server Automation writes "Helps to automate and configure the endpoints of servers ".
 On the other hand, the top reviewer of OpenText ZENworks Configuration Management writes "It allows us to deploy applications and primitive desktops globally.
 The upgrade cycle is very long".
 BMC TrueSight Server Automation is most compared with Red Hat Ansible Automation Platform, BigFix, Red Hat Satellite, Microsoft Configuration Manager and HashiCorp Terraform, whereas OpenText ZENworks Configuration Management is most compared with Microsoft Configuration Manager and Quest KACE Systems Management.
 See our BMC TrueSight Server Automation vs. OpenText ZENworks Configuration Management report.

 See our list of best Configuration Management vendors.